Chris Clark (American football)

-Christopher Lee Clark (born October 1, 1985) is a former American football offensive tackle.
-He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2008.
-He played college football at Southern Mississippi.
+Christopher Lee Clark (born October 1, 1985) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Southern Miss Golden Eagles and was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2008.

 Professional career

 Tampa Bay Buccaneers

 Clark was signed by the Buccaneers as an undrafted free agent in 2008.
 He was released by the Buccaneers at the end of the preseason.

 Minnesota Vikings

 On September 10, 2008.
-Clark was signed to the Vikings' practice squad where he spent two years on the practice squad before being waived on September 4, 2010 during final cuts prior to the beginning of the 2010 NFL season.
+Clark was signed to the Vikings' practice squad where he spent two years on the practice squad before being waived on September 4, 2010, during final cuts prior to the beginning of the 2010 NFL season.

 Denver Broncos

-On September 5, 2010 Clark was claimed off waivers by the Denver Broncos where he appeared in 69 regular-season games (27 starts) over five seasons with the Broncos.
+On September 5, 2010, Clark was claimed off waivers by the Denver Broncos where he appeared in 69 regular-season games (27 starts) over five seasons with the Broncos.

-Houston Texans
+Houston Texans (first stint)

-On August 31, 2015 Clark was traded to the Houston Texans for a seventh round pick in the 2016 NFL Draft.
+On August 31, 2015, Clark was traded to the Houston Texans for a seventh round pick in the 2016 NFL draft.

 On November 29, 2017, Clark was placed on injured reserve.